BFriedland/data-structures/README.md

         was researched from:
         http://www.eternallyconfuzzled.com/tuts/algorithms/jsw_tut_hashing.aspx

-    The library will accept any positive integer table size; to optimize for performance, the user is expected to determine their own ideal hash table size, which is likely to be around 1.6 times the size of the anticipated inputs, according to people with evaluation criteria I have not yet had time to research.
+    HashTables will accept any positive integer table size; to optimize for performance, the user is expected to determine their own ideal hash table size, which is likely to be around 1.6 times the size of the anticipated inputs, according to people with evaluation criteria I have not yet had time to research.

+    HashTable objects may be instantiated by calling:
+        HashTable(size)

+    HashTable methods include:
+        get(key)
+            Retrieve from the hash table the value associated with the given key string.
+        set(key, value)
+            Set the value for key in the HashTable to refer to value. hash(key)
+            Return the hash of a given key string.

 Dependencies include Python 2.7